fartek/barna/README.md

 MyApp.Accounts.User.fetch(by: [name: "John", age: 33])
 # > {:ok, %User{name: "John", age: 33, ...}}

-# If not found returns an error tuple
+# If not found, it returns an error tuple
 MyApp.Accounts.User.fetch(by: [email: "non-existing@example.com"])
 # > {:error, :not_found}